|

 States and Israel.
 Ironically, two-state plans that seek to avoid demographic

-catastrophes all permit unrestricted Arab immigration west of the Jordan River
+catastrophes all permit Arab immigration west of the Jordan River

 into the new Palestinian state.
 This unlimited immigration will quickly lead to